Ya, you read that right. Clean eating cookie dough. Can you believe it?

 Oh boy.
 I have a problem.
 I really did have a hard time giving these up.
 But the good news is, I can always make another batch.
 And so can you.

-Recipe adapted from the Love Veggies and Yoga blog.
+Recipe adapted from the Love Veggies and Yoga blog which seems to no longer be up and running.

 YOU MIGHT ALSO ENJOY THESE CLEAN EATING RECIPES: